National Core Maternity Indicators: PI 05–Induction of labour for selected females giving birth for the first time, 2019

 Selected females criteria: Females included are those who gave birth for the first time and met all of the following criteria:

 Excluded are those females who have given birth prior to the current pregnancy or do not meet the selected females criteria.

-A birth is defined as an event in which a baby comes out of the uterus after a pregnancy of at least 20 weeks gestation or weighing 400 grams or more.
+A birth is defined as the complete expulsion or extraction from a female, of a product of conception of 20 or more completed weeks of gestation or of 400 grams or more birthweight.

 Induction of labour is a set of procedures (pharmacological and/or instrumental) to start the uterus contracting and begin the process of labour.

 Gestational age is a clinical measure of the duration of the pregnancy.
 For the National Perinatal Data Collection gestational age is reported as completed weeks.